Matthias247/http2dotnet/readme.md

 The library currently faces the following limitations:
 - Missing support for creating streams from client side.
-- Missing support for reading the GOAWAY message received from a remote.
 - Missing support for the push promises.
 - Missing support for sending PING frames and waiting for the response.
   However the library will respond to PING frames which are sent by the remote.